uneidel/ioddengine/README.md

 # TODO
 1) Read Variables from Device before printing PDIN eg. Device could be set to Fahrenheit instead of Celsisus
+2) Decide if zip file is stored locally
 2) Do CRC32 Check - if possible
 3) Refactor code
 4) Github Actions